-- A corresponding message is logged in a local/NFS port log. - A corresponding event is sent via SMTP (if configured). - A corresponding trap is sent via SNMP (if configured).
+- A corresponding message is logged in a local/NFS port log. - A corresponding trap is sent via SNMP (if configured). - A corresponding event is sent via SMTP (if configured).

 This feature is useful for notifying administrators if a particular event occurs on a port.
 Using port keywords to report events does not impact the NFS log size.